 The United Kingdom is organizing itself to allow European citizens, and those who, like them, previously had freedom of movement rights, to remain in the country without fear of discrimination.
 The Settlement Scheme promises ease and swiftness.

-The Settlement Scheme is a program through which citizens of the European Union and the European Economic Area (which includes Swiss, Icelandic, Norwegian and Liechtenstein residents) can apply to continue living in the United Kingdom after June 30th, 2021, the date that currently represents the “point of no return” (i.e. the definitive exit of Great Britain from the European Union).
+The Settlement Scheme is a program through which citizens of the European Union and the European Economic Area (which includes Swiss, Icelandic, Norwegian and Liechtenstein residents) can apply to continue living in the United Kingdom after December 31st, 2020, the date that represents the “point of no return”, the definitive end of the transition period of Great Britain from the European Union.

 It represents a viable opportunity to avoid illegally staying in the country after Brexit finalizes, and according to the current government, is also an efficient way to survey people living in the UK and a mode in which to carry-out targeted checks on immigrants.